Author: Courts of Spain

 Spain vs Representaciones Creta S.L., October 2018, Tribunal Supremo, Case No 1504/2018, STS 3632/2018 - ECLI:ES:TS:2018:3632

 Tax penalties/fines had been issued following a transfer pricing adjustments in regards of controlled transactions exempt from Spanish TP documentation requirements.
 An appeal was filed by the taxpayer claiming to be excluded from the Spanish penalty regime.
 The appeal was dismissed by the lower courts.
-Judgement of the Supreme Court The Supreme Court upheld the decision of the lower courts and dismissed the appeal of the taxpayer.
+Judgment of the Supreme Court The Supreme Court upheld the decision of the lower courts and dismissed the appeal of the taxpayer.
 The Court ruled that the specific transfer pricing penalty regime in Spain is only applicable to the related-party transactions subject to transfer pricing requirements and that controlled transactions exempt from Spanish TP documentation requirements can trigger tax penalties where adjustments have been issued by the tax authorities.
 In cases, where the taxpayer is exempt from TP documentation requirement, art.
 16.10.4 of the TRLIS (the exclusion from penalties) does not apply.
 The exclusion from penalties provided for in paragraph ...
 Read more

 Spain vs. Zeraim Iberica SA, June 2018, Audiencia Nacional, Case No. ES:AN:2018:2856